ASC 718 Explained: Key Considerations for Expensing Stock Compensation

 Total stock options to be recorded45,666.6725,666.6715,666.679,0004,000

 Now that you have calculated the stock options to be recorded each year, all you need to do is disclose these details in your financial statements.
-With this, you will have satisfied the requirements of ASC 718.
+ASC 718 requires the following disclosures in financial statements:

 ASC 718 calculations are pretty complex and require experienced professionals to regularly track and manage the entire process.
 Though the expensing rules are standard, now and then some amendments are introduced to improve the process.
 Based on all these variations, FMV being the cornerstone of this process, the following two methods of pricing are most commonly used: